openclarity/docs.openclarity.io/content/docs/vmclarity/development/_index.md

 ---
-title: VMClarity development
+title: VM Security development
 weight: 2000
 ---

-## Building VMClarity Binaries
+## Building VM Security Binaries

-Makefile targets are provided to compile and build the VMClarity binaries.
+Makefile targets are provided to compile and build the VM Security binaries.
 `make build` can be used to build all of the components, but also specific targets are provided, for example `make build-cli` and `make build-backend` to build the specific components in isolation.

-## Building VMClarity Containers
+## Building VM Security Containers

-`make docker` can be used to build the VMClarity containers for all of the components.
+`make docker` can be used to build the VM Security containers for all of the components.
 Specific targets for example `make docker-cli` and `make docker-backend` are also provided.

-`make push-docker` is also provided as a shortcut for building and then publishing the VMClarity containers to a registry.
+`make push-docker` is also provided as a shortcut for building and then publishing the VM Security containers to a registry.
 You can override the destination registry like:

 ```